pinkpuffles/Multi-threaded-Fastion-Site-Scraper/README.md

-# Fashion-site-scraper
+Fashion-site-scraper
-# Multi-threaded-Fashion-site-scraper
+Multi-threaded-Fashion-site-scraper
-#This scraper employs Beautiful Soup and Selenium to scrape Products' information on fashion site JNY (Jones New York).
+This scraper employs Beautiful Soup and Selenium to scrape Products' information on fashion site JNY (Jones New York).
-#With the help of multi-threading, it scrapes 5 pages at once.
+With the help of multi-threading, it scrapes 5 pages at once.
 This number can be increased or decreased.
+It scrapes Product's images, colors, recommendations stated against product, title, description and product_url and saves all the information in a CSV file.